Where to stay in Hanoi First Time: Best areas & districts

 The neighborhood has many the French-styled architecture building such as Chu Van An High School, built by the French colonial government in 1908.

-If you’re a flower enthusiast, check out the Quang Ba Night Flower Market that sells flowers from early morning to see colorful daisies, cherry blossoms, roses, orchids and sunflowers.
+When staying in the Tay Ho disitrict, you can check out the Quang Ba Night Flower Market.
+This market has colorful flowers such as daisies, cherry blossoms, roses, orchids and sunflowers.
 It is busy during the Lunar Tet Festival.
+You can observe local life here.

 Unlike the dynamic night time of the Old Quarter, the nightlife in Tay Ho is more laid-back and relaxed.
-If you want to stay a little further from the tourist center, close to expats, Tay Ho is a great place to book your hotel.
+You can find some trendy nighclubs and bars in the Tay Ho district.

 Ba Dinh